 C. Term Length: Members will be appointed by the Provost for one-, two-, or three-year The Provost has sole discretion not to re-appoint members to continue to serve any multiple-year appointment.

-D. Meeting Frequency: The IRB will meet face-to-face (or via video-conference) as needed, but not less than once per IRB members serve without compensation and may be asked to attend meetings when they are off contract.
+D. Meeting Frequency: The IRB will meet face-to-face (or via video-conference) as needed.
+IRB members serve without compensation and may be asked to attend meetings when they are off contract.